-In addition, this guidance seeks to amplify directions given in national planning guidance (see Appendix 6) and to be compatible with current guidelines issued by other authorities, such as the Archaeological Archives Forum, the Archaeology Data Service, CADW, Department for the Environment of Northern Ireland, English Heritage, Historic Scotland, CIfA, the Museums Documentation Association, Museums Libraries and Archives, the Royal Commission on the Ancient and Historic Monuments of Scotland, and the Society of Museum Archaeologists.
+In addition, this guidance seeks to amplify directions given in national planning guidance (see Appendix 6) and to be compatible with current guidelines issued by other authorities, such as the Archaeological Archives Forum, the Archaeology Data Service, CADW, Department for the Environment of Northern Ireland, Historic England, Historic Environment Scotland, CIfA, the Museums Documentation Association, Museums Libraries and Archives and the Society of Museum Archaeologists.

 Consideration of archaeological archives must be fully integrated into all stages of the archaeological process, from the earliest stage in project planning.
 All persons expected to contribute to the archive of an archaeological project should be fully involved with archive creation and care throughout the life of the project.
 All persons responsible for the long-term curation of the archaeological archive should be aware of existing storage requirements and standards.

 This document provides guidance for work carried out in the United Kingdom and Isle of Man, although the principles will apply elsewhere.
 Although general guidance is given, this document cannot be exhaustive, particularly in its treatment of legislative issues.
 Archaeologists must ensure they are familiar with the specific legislation and common law pertinent to the area of the United Kingdom and Isle of Man in which they are working.
-Archaeologists, commissioning bodies and others may find it useful to consult the relevant documents listed in Appendix 6, and can obtain further guidance from the appropriate advisory bodies listed in Appendix 7.
+Archaeologists, commissioning bodies and others may find it useful to consult the relevant documents listed in Appendix 6 and can obtain further guidance from the appropriate advisory bodies listed in Appendix 7.

-Principles: the Code of conduct and other regulations of the Chartered Institute for Archaeologists
+2 Principles: the Code of conduct and other regulations of the Chartered Institute for Archaeologists

-An archaeologist undertaking the creation, preparation, transfer or deposition of archaeological archives must adhere to the principles enshrined in the Chartered Institute for Archaeologists' Code of conduct, and the rules governing those principles the archaeologist shall adhere to the highest standards of ethical and responsible behaviour in the conduct of archaeological affairs
+An archaeologist undertaking the creation, preparation, transfer or deposition of archaeological archives must adhere to the principles enshrined in the CIFA Code of conduct, and the rules governing those principles.
+The archaeologist shall adhere to the highest standards of ethical and responsible behaviour in the conduct of archaeological affairs: